 An unexpected visitor (original post by Nicola)

-There was a terrific storm yesterday in the Ploërmel area.
+I had never thought of mushrooming in Monteneuf forest until yesterday when there was a terrific storm in the Ploërmel area.

 I had just put another log on the fire this afternoon when there was a knock at the door.
 Since yesterday was a bank holiday, we were rather startled: generally, on bank holidays, you see less of the French than usual.
 It feels a bit like a Sunday afternoon, closing day for shops and amenities.
 French provincial towns then turn into “ghost towns”.